wesleymutwiri/hoodwinked2/README.md

 # hoodwinked2

 ## By **Wesley Mutwiri**

 ## Live Demo

 coming soon
 ## Description

+This is an application that enables users to get in the know on what's around their neighbourhood.
+The user can also advertise their work on the website such as businesses and also get information concerning police officers and ambulances in the area via the application.
+The users can also create their own neighbourhoods where they will become administrators of the neighbourhood .
+The users can also post stories on the website including images .

 ## Setup and Installation Requirements
 1. Open your default web browser